osisoft/Edge-Data-Store-Docs/content/logging/system-logging.md

 Each message in the log displays the message severity level, timestamp, and the message itself.

-If the transaction log reaches its maximum size, EDS will send a `DeviceinError` message.
+If the transaction log reaches its maximum size, EDS sends a `DeviceinError` message.

 ## Default logging configuration and schema